This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 Next in the journal is four pages of dotted pages that are labeled “Planning Space.”

 The next section includes monthly planning pages.
 There are twelve sets of these pages.
 The monthly page comes as two pages.
-On the first page there is a section for notes and then a monthly overview listing the dates in a vertical column.
+On the first page there is a section for notes and then a monthly overview (or monthly log) listing the dates in a vertical column.
 There is space on both the right and left side of the page so you could potentially track future appointment for work and personal reasons.
+I like to track ideas for blog posts and social media in my planner and could see doing this on these monthly logs.

 The second monthly page includes a habit tracker drawn out for you.
 This is nice since habit trackers can be tedious to draw.
 Also on the page is a section for “goals to accomplish,” “this month’s tasks,” and “end of month review.”